Foie gras: Postclassical Europe

 After the fall of the Roman empire, goose liver temporarily vanished from European cuisine.
 Some claim that Gallic farmers preserved the foie gras tradition until the rest of Europe rediscovered it centuries later, but the medieval French peasant's food animals were mainly pigs and sheep.
 Others claim that the tradition was preserved by the Jews, who learned the method of enlarging a goose's liver during the Roman colonisation of Judea or earlier from Egyptians.
 The Jews carried this culinary knowledge as they migrated farther north and west to Europe.

-The Judaic dietary law, Kashrut, forbade lard as a cooking medium, and butter, too, was proscribed as an alternative since Kashrut also prohibited mixing meat and dairy products.
-Jewish cuisine used olive oil in the Mediterranean and sesame oil in Babylonia, but neither cooking medium was readily available in Western and Central Europe, so poultry fat (known in Yiddish as schmaltz), which could be abundantly produced by overfeeding geese, was substituted in their stead.
-The delicate taste of the goose's liver was soon appreciated; Hans Wilhelm Kirchhof of Kassel wrote in 1562 that the Jews raise fat geese and particularly love their livers.
-Some Rabbis were concerned that eating forcibly overfed geese violated Jewish food restrictions.
-Some rabbis contended that it is not a forbidden food (treyf) as none of its limbs are damaged, and the geese did not feel any pain in their throats from the process.
+As Jews became established in Western and Central Europe, they soon encountered difficulties in finding a suitable cooking fat for use in dishes containing meat or to be served with meat.
+Lard was widely available, but Judaic dietary law, Kashrut, completely forbids it because it comes from an animal considered unclean.
+Butter, also commonly available, was not in itself proscribed, but it could not be used with or in meals containing meat because kashrut also prohibited mixing meat and dairy products.
+Jewish cuisine used olive oil in the Mediterranean and sesame oil in Babylonia, but neither cooking medium was readily available in Western and Central Europe.
+Jews in these regions therefore turned to poultry fat (known in Yiddish as schmaltz), which could be abundantly produced by overfeeding geese, where fat was needed with meat.

+The delicate taste of the fattened goose's liver was soon appreciated; Hans Wilhelm Kirchhof of Kassel wrote in 1562 that the Jews raise fat geese and particularly love their livers.
+Some rabbis were concerned that eating forcibly overfed geese violated Jewish food restrictions.
+Some rabbis contended that it is not a forbidden food (treyf) as none of its limbs are damaged and the geese do not feel any pain in their throats from the process.
 This matter remained a debated topic in Jewish dietary law until the Jewish taste for goose liver declined in the 19th century.
 Another kashrut matter, still a problem today, is that even properly slaughtered and inspected meat must be drained of blood before being considered fit to eat.
 Usually, salting achieves that; however, as the liver is regarded as "(almost) wholly blood", broiling is the only way of kashering.
-Properly broiling foie gras while preserving its delicate taste is difficult and, therefore, rarely practised.
+Properly broiling foie gras while preserving its delicate taste is difficult, and therefore rarely practised.
 Even so, there are restaurants in Israel that offer grilled goose foie gras.
 Foie gras also resembles the Jewish food staple, chopped liver.